FalkorDB/GraphRAG-SDK/README.md

 For example, the main entities in your data are:  Movies, Actors, and Directors.
 These are interconnected via `ACT` and `DIRECTED` edges.

-Although not mandatory, the specification of a knowledge graph schema helps with the extraction of knowledge from unstructured data.

-We provide two approaches to schema creation:
+Two approaches to schema creation are available:

 #### Manual schema creation
-Use this method when you know exactly what your data looks like.
+Use this method when you know exactly how your data should be structured.

 ```python
 s = Schema()